BE FRIENDS, FIRST

 Over time in a long term committed relationship it can be easy for couples to lose sight of the underlying friendship aspects of their relationship.
 Research has found that being friends with your partner is actually fundamental to a couples’ overall success and satisfaction with the relationship.
-Unfortunately, it’s easy lose sight of that over time.
+Unfortunately, it’s easy to lose sight of that over time.

 Creating A Strong Foundation

 These friendship “ingredients” may include fostering underlying trust, respect, teamwork and a sense that the other person is on your side or “has your back” at the end of the day.

-As a couples counselor and marriage therapist I have had the opportunity to work with many couples who desire to not only build this foundation of friendship with their partner, but also maintain it.
+As a marriage counselor and couples therapist, I have had the opportunity to work with many couples who desire to not only build this foundation of friendship with their partner, but also maintain it.

 Three Practical Tips For Restoring and Maintaining Friendship With Your Partner